The USS Scorpion (SS-278) was a Gato-class World War II era submarine.

 The namesake of the USS Scorpion is an order of arachnids having an elongated body and a narrow segmented tail bearing a venomous sting at the tip.

 On December 29, 1943, the Scorpion, captained by Commander Maximilian G. Schmidt, departed Pearl Harbor for her fourth and final war patrol.
 On January 3, 1944, she fueled at Midway Island and then headed for her assigned patrol area in the Yellow Sea and the northern East China Sea.
 On the afternoon of January 4, 1944, she reported that one crewman had sustained a simple fracture of the upper arm and requested a rendezvous with the USS Herring (SS-233), which was then in her vicinity and en route back to Pearl Harbor from her sixth war patrol.
-On January 5, 1944, the Scorpion attempted to transfer the injured crewman to the Herring for return to Midway, however heavy seas made it impossible to do so.
-The Scorpion reported the situation "Under control" before midnight and the Herring sailed for Midway.
+On January 6, 1944, the Scorpion attempted to transfer the injured crewman to the Herring for return to Midway, however heavy seas made it impossible to do so.
+According to the Herring's patrol report, the attempted transfer occurred at the geographic position 30° 07' N, 167° 30' E, between the hours 0756 and 0945.
+It is the Scorpion's last known position.
+The Scorpion reported the situation "under control" before midnight and the Herring sailed for Midway.
 The Scorpion was not seen or heard from again.
 When no report was received from her by February 24, 1944, she was ordered to make a radio transmission acknowledging receipt of the dispatch.
 No acknowledgement was received.
 The Scorpion was presumed lost on March 6, 1944.
 1

 The Navy Department issued the following press release regarding the Scorpion's loss: